 - Part IV - anti-competitive practices

-- Part IV - industry codes of conduct
+- Part IVB - industry codes of conduct

 - Part VI - enforcement and remedies